DevGottaDev/leaflet-project-halal-eateries-sg/README.md

 Try out the site [here](https://halalgowhere.netlify.app/).

 ## Project Summary
 "Halal Go Where?" is a mobile-responsive front-end web application that aims to allow users to view and explore MUIS-certified Halal eateries located in Singapore.

 ### Why make this application?
 Currently, there exists only a few resources with which Muslims living in Singapore can use to find places to eat.
 They are the official MUIS [website](https://www.muis.gov.sg/Halal/Halal-Certification/Certified-Eating-Establishments#) and the MuslimSG application.
 However both sources come with the downsides.
 MUIS's site only allows the user to check if a restaurant is halal certified and the MuslimSG application only works if downloaded and installed on a compatible device.
 Halal Go Where?
 (Refered to from here on HGW) allows the user to access an interactive leaflet-map based application from any device with a browser.

+### Where is the data from?
+The data used was scraped from MUIS's official website using the Selenium and BeautifulSoup4 plugins for python.
+You can view the source code of the scraper [here](https://github.com/RecursiveDev/leaflet-project-halal-eateries-sg/tree/main/datasources/muis).

+The data was then manually cleaned due to a large amount of incorrect data on MUIS's site and then reverse geo-coded through the [OneMap Search API](https://app.swaggerhub.com/apis/onemap-sg/new-onemap-api/1.0.4#/OneMap%20REST%20APIs/search).

 ### User Story
 | User Story | Acceptance Criteria |